awsdocs/amazon-appstream2-developer-guide/doc_source/what-is-appstream.md

 **stack**
 A *stack* consists of an associated fleet, user access policies, and storage configurations\.
 You set up a stack to start streaming applications to users\.

+**streaming instance**
+A *streaming instance* is an EC2 instance that is made available to a single user for streaming\.

 **user pool**
 Use the *user pool* to manage users and their assigned stacks\.